mattdesl/gifenc/README.md

 // Quantize your colors to a 256-color RGB palette palette const palette = quantize(data, 256);

-// Get an indexed bitmap by reducing each pixel to the nearest color palette const index = applyPalette(data, palette);
+// Use Floyd-Steinberg dithering to reduce the pixel data to our desired palette const index = dither(data, width, height, palette);

 // Create an encoding stream
 const gif = GIFEncoder();